Thinking About Going Low Carb?

-By tweaking the Atkins Diet to be more like it was in 1972, lower in fat and calories, I lost over 100 pounds.
+By tweaking the modern-day Atkins Diet to be more like it was in 1972, lower in fat and calories, I lost over 100 pounds.

 If you'd like to check out the details of my weight-loss story, you'll find a brief history of my background at our first post, My Weight Loss Journey So Far, and Before and After Pictures that I published on the blog in 2009.

-I just finished an updated version of my story, a 9-part series, which goes into detail about what I actually did to ditch the weight.
-It offers examples and menus for those who need extra help.
+I am working on an updated version of the story, a multi-part series and mega guide, which goes into detail about what I actually did to ditch the weight.
+These posts offer examples and menus for those who need extra help.
 I did a similar series in 2012 that dealt with some of the things I did to tweak the Atkins Diet, but this latest version will be much more in-depth and helpful.

 How We Can Help You

 If you're like me, you might have struggled with your weight for most of your life.
 While I wasn't born a fat child, I did put on a few pounds in my teens and started having serious weight problems after having my appendix out when I was 18.

 Over the years, I chased many of the popular diets and methods for carving off the pounds, but none of them were any more successful than keto was, so when the time came to get serious about my health conditions and weight, I returned to what I knew best:

 The Atkins Diet.